One World Trade Center: One World Observatory

 To show visitors the city, and give them information and stories about New York, an interactive tool called City Pulse is used by Tour Ambassadors.
 The admission fee is $32 per person, but admission discounts are available for children and seniors, and the deck is free for 9/11 responders and families of 9/11 victims.
 When it opened, the deck was expected to have about 3.5 million visitors per year.
 Tickets went on sale starting on April 8, 2015.
-The Manhattan District Attorney probed the Port Authority about the firm to which it awarded a contract to operate the deck.
+The Manhattan District Attorney investigated whether Legends Hospitality had received the contract for the observation deck's operation based on inappropriate political dealings.
 It officially opened on May 28, 2015, one day ahead of schedule.

-A plan to build a restaurant near the top of the tower, similar to the original One World Trade Center's Windows on the World, was abandoned as logistically impractical.
+A plan to build a restaurant near the top of the tower, similar to the original One World Trade Center's top-floor restaurant Windows on the World, was abandoned as logistically impractical.
 The tower's window-washing tracks are located on a 16-square-foot area, which is designated as floor 110 as a symbolic reference to the 110 floors of the original tower.
 There are three eating venues at the top of the building: a café (called One Café); a bar and "small plates" grill (One Mix); and a fine dining restaurant (One Dining).
-Some commentators, including those for the New York Post and Curbed, have criticized the food prices; the need of a full observatory ticket purchase to enter; and their reputations compared to Windows on the World, the top-floor restaurant in the original One World Trade Center.
+A Curbed commentary criticized the food prices; the need for a full observatory ticket purchase to enter; and their reputations compared to Windows on the World.